wercker-labs/wercker-blog/source/posts/2013-09-03-wercker-services.md

 tags: wercker, cli, services, boxes
 author: Jacco Flenter
 gravatarhash: 7d9ef3d3f6911e6e4f9c51f6d99c48f8
-published: false
 ---

 <h4 class="subheader">
 A while ago we introduced the concepts of boxes on the wercker platform, which allows you to create your own environments and services (think CouchDB/MongoDB or even RabbitMQ).
 We have just made it easier to add any service to your wercker app.
 </h4>